Testing for Lyme Disease in Dogs

 By Malcolm Weir, DVM, MSc, MPH; Ryan Llera, BSc, DVM; Kristiina Ruotsalo, DVM, DVSc, Dip ACVP; Margo S. Tant, BSc, DVM, DVSc

-Lyme disease is an infectious disease caused by bacteria called Borrelia.
-The bacteria are most commonly carried by the deer tick (also known as the black-legged tick).
-The tick becomes infected when they feed on infected mice, birds or deer.
-Dogs generally become infected after a tick has been attached for 1-2 days.
+Lyme disease is an infectious disease caused by the bacterium Borrelia burgdorferi.
+The bacteria are commonly carried by the deer tick (also known as the black-legged tick).
+Ticks become infected when they feed on infected mice, birds, or deer.
+Dogs generally become infected after a tick has been attached for one to two days.

 Where is Lyme disease found?

-In the United States, Lyme disease has been reported in every state, but over 95% of cases are from the Northeastern, Mid-Atlantic, and upper Midwestern states, with a small number of cases reported along the West Coast, especially Northern California.
-In Canada, Lyme-positive dogs are found mostly from Manitoba eastward through to the Maritime provinces.
+In the United States, Lyme disease has been reported in every state, but over 95% of cases are from the northeastern, mid-Atlantic, and upper midwestern states, with a few cases reported along the west coast, especially northern California.
+In Canada, Lyme-positive dogs are found mostly from Manitoba eastward, through to the Maritime provinces.

-Direct spread of Lyme disease from one dog to another dog has not been reported, even when infected and uninfected dogs have lived together for long periods.
-Spread of Lyme disease from dogs to people has not been reported either, but people are equally at risk for Lyme disease if they are bitten by an infected tick.
+There are no reports of dogs spreading Lyme disease to other dogs, even when infected and uninfected dogs live together for long periods.
+Likewise, there are no reports of dogs spreading Lyme disease to humans.
+However, humans are equally at risk for Lyme disease if they are bitten by an infected tick.

 How is Lyme disease diagnosed?

-There are several common tests used to screen for Lyme disease (SNAP 4DX PLUS™ or Accuplex ™4).
-These tests can detect antibodies of Borrelia exposure as early as three to five weeks after a dog has been bitten by an infected tick (even before the dog shows signs of illness).
-These antibody tests are often offered as part of a special test kit that looks for other tick-borne diseases.
-The test can be done by your veterinarian in-clinic or the blood sample can be sent to an outside laboratory for testing.
+Veterinarians commonly use screening tests to check for Lyme disease (e.g., SNAP 4DX PLUS™, Accuplex ™4).
+These tests can detect antibodies to Borrelia as early as three to five weeks after a tick bite—sometimes before the dog shows any signs of illness.
+These tests are often part of a test kit that screens for other tick-borne diseases, such as ehrlichiosis and anaplasmosis.
+Your veterinarian can do the test in a clinic or send a blood sample to an outside laboratory for testing.

-If your dog is positive on one of the screening tests, your veterinarian may recommend repeating with a different test.
+If your dog tests positive on one of the screening tests, your veterinarian may recommend an additional test, such as a Quantitative C6 antibody test.
 Your veterinarian may also want to take samples of blood and urine to assess kidney function and to look for protein in the urine.
-A positive test for protein in the urine could signal serious underlying kidney disease; a complication of Borrelia infection.
+A positive test for protein in the urine could signal serious underlying kidney disease, which is a complication of Borrelia infection.

-The decision to treat Lyme disease is somewhat controversial since many infected or exposed dogs show no signs of illness.
-Remember a positive test only means that a dog has been exposed to Lyme disease, not that they are infected.
+The decision to treat Lyme disease is somewhat controversial because many infected or exposed dogs show no signs of illness.
+Remember that a positive test only means that a dog has been exposed to Lyme disease, not that they are infected.
+Factors that support treatment include:

-• signs of illness compatible with Lyme disease at the time of testing
+• Signs of Lyme disease at the time of testing

-• the presence of abnormal levels of protein in the urine.
+• Abnormal levels of protein in the urine

 How effective is treatment?

-Antibiotic treatment (doxycycline) may be used as an additional diagnostic test; dogs experiencing joint pain will often significantly improve within one to three days.
-Unfortunately, this response to treatment isn’t 100% accurate as Lyme disease will naturally wax and wane with time.
-If your pet is not responding to treatment, or clinical signs recur during treatment, they likely have another disease.
-Additional diagnostic testing and alternate treatment would be required.
+Antibiotic treatment (doxycycline) may be used as an additional diagnostic test: dogs experiencing joint pain due to Lyme disease often significantly improve within one to three days of starting antibiotic treatment.
+Unfortunately, this response to treatment is not 100% reliable, as Lyme disease naturally comes and goes with time.

-Often the obvious signs of Lyme disease resolve completely with antibiotics; however, it is unknown whether the bacterial infection is completely killed off in every patient or how to look for ongoing infection.
-Further research is needed to answer this question.
+Often, the obvious signs of Lyme disease resolve completely with antibiotics; however, it is unknown whether the bacterial infection is completely killed off in every patient or how to look for ongoing infection.
+Further research is needed to fully understand Lyme disease in dogs.

 Related Articles